Foundations of Artificial Intelligence (FAI) Group

 Basics.
 Seminar, 7 graded ECTS points.

 The seminar will be run in a block format.
-There will be an initial meeting on TBA.
+There will be an initial meeting on November 4th.
 All student presentations will be given on a single day after the end of term.
 A detailed schedule is given below.

-All meetings will take place in TBA.
+All meetings will take place in MS Teams.
 The seminar language is English throughout.

 Supervisors for the seminar are Daniel Gnad, Jörg Hoffmann, Daniel Höller, and Daniel Fišer.